System Safety is described in various ways, but here is a good example:

 “System safety is “the application of engineering and management principles, criteria, and techniques to achieve acceptable mishap risk, within the constraints of operational effectiveness and suitability, time, and cost, throughout all phases of the system life cycle.”Introduction to US MIL-STD-882

-The Safety Artisan will be running a series of videos and posts on MIL-STD-882E, the current version of this standard.
+The Safety Artisan will be running a series of videos and posts on MIL-STD-882E, the current version of this standard, as follows:

 System Safety is for Everyone!